 This shows a message and pauses the script execution until the user presses “OK”.

 The mini-window with the message is called a modal window.
-The word “modal” means that the visitor can’t interact with the rest of the page, press other buttons etc, until he deals with the window.
-In this case – until he presses “OK”.
+The word “modal” means that the visitor can’t interact with the rest of the page, press other buttons etc, until they have dealt with the window.
+In this case – until they press “OK”.

 prompt accepts two arguments:

 result = prompt(title[, default]);

 It shows a modal window with a text message, an input field for the visitor and buttons OK/CANCEL.

 - The text to show to the visitor.

 - An optional second parameter, the initial value for the input field.